The final mis-blink or mistaken assumption we can easily fall into during this time of change is called blaming or scapegoating.

 - An expectation (that things should have turned out differently from the way they did) or an assumption (that they were going to)

-- Dependency (ignoring the actions that we didn’t take, to prevent whatever happened from happening)
+- Dependency (ignoring the actions we didn’t take, that could have prevented this situation from arising)

-When we approach situations this way — building what we want instead of attacking what we don’t want — then we have found yet another way to use change to become stronger and more valuable, antifragile.
+When we respond to situations in this way — using our energy to build what we want instead of attacking what we don’t — then we have found yet another way to use change to become stronger and more valuable, antifragile.

 When did you last hear someone ask, “Who is to blame?”
-Would it be useful to shift that question to “What could we all have done differently?” and “What are we going to do now?” and “What will we do next time, to create the results we most want?”
+Would it be useful to shift that question to “What could we all have done differently to prevent this situation?”, “What are we going to do now?”, and “What are we going to learn from this, to create the results we most want?”

 You can sign up to daily posts here.